kiriyms/conpats/README.md

 - Use `pool.Pool` if you want a reusable Worker Pool.
 - Use `pool.ErrorPool` if your Worker Pool tasks return errors.
+- Use `pool.ContextPool` if your Worker Pool tasks use context.

 ## Goals